-Regular part-time employees who work for 9, 10, 11, or 12 months per year after 90 calendar days of continuous employment and part-time faculty who teach a minimum of 3 credits per semester, are entitled to Employee Tuition Grant as described above for Regular Full-time employees; except that grants are limited to a maximum of 9 credits per year beginning with Fall semester and ending with Summer sessions.
+Regular part-time employees who work for 9, 10, 11, or 12 months per year and part-time faculty who teach a minimum of 3 credits per semester, are entitled to Employee Tuition Grant as described above for Regular Full-time employees; except that grants are limited to a maximum of 9 credits per year beginning with Fall semester and ending with Summer sessions.
 The 9 credits may be utilized within the academic year you are teaching.
-Newly hired adjuncts are not subject to the 90-day employment rule for self.

 An employee, whose employment with Fairleigh Dickinson University terminates for any reason other than for retirement after the start of the semester in which the grant was awarded, will be able to keep the grant for the duration of that semester.
 If employment terminates prior to the start of the semester, the grant will be forfeited.

 If a full-time employee has been employed continuously for five (5) years in a full-time position, goes on long term medical disability, or dies, his/her eligible dependents continue to be eligible for tuition grant privileges provided they are currently enrolled or enroll immediately upon graduating from high school, and continuously take courses, without a break in semesters, throughout their degree program.
 The cost of credits may be subject to federal income tax laws in accordance with the Internal Revenue Service.

 Full-time employees who retire at age 62 or older with ten (10) years of service and their spouses and eligible dependents may continue to take advantage of the University’s Employee Tuition Grant.
 The cost of credits may be subject to federal income tax laws in accordance with the Internal Revenue Service.